MistyCommunity/Documentation/src/content/coding/using-remote-commands/tutorials.md

 	<script>
         /* GLOBALS */

-        // Declare a constant variable and set its value to a string with your robot's IP address. const ip = "<robotipaddress>"
+        // Declare a constant variable and set its
+        // value to a string with your robot's IP address. const ip = "<robotipaddress>"

-        // Create a global constant called `you` and assign it to a string with your name.
-Initialize an additional global variable called `onList` with the value `false`.
-We use these variables to check and indicate whether the user (you) is found on Misty’s list of learned faces. const you = "<your-name>"
+        // Create a global constant called you
+        // and assign it to a string with your name. const you = "<your-name>"
+        // Initialize another variable called
-        let onList = false;
+        // onList and set its value to false. let onList = false;

-        // Create a new instance of LightSocket called socket.
-Pass as arguments the ip variable and a function named openCallback. let socket = new LightSocket(ip, openCallback);
+        // Create a new instance of LightSocket called
+        // socket.
+Pass as arguments the ip variable
+        // and a function named openCallback.
+		let socket = new LightSocket(ip, openCallback);

         /* TIMEOUT */

-        // Define a helper function called sleep that can pause code execution for a set period of time. function sleep(ms) {
+        // Define a helper function called sleep that
+        // can pause code execution for a period of time. function sleep(ms) {
 			return new Promise(resolve => setTimeout(resolve, ms));
 		}

         /* CALLBACKS */

-        // Define the function passed as the callback to the new instance of LightSocket.
-This is the code that executes when socket opens a connection to your robot. async function openCallback() {
+        // Define the function passed as the callback
+        // to the new instance of LightSocket.
+This is
+        // the code that executes when socket opens a
+        // connection to your robot.
+		async function openCallback() {

-			// Unsubscribe from any existing ComputerVision WebSocket connections. socket.Unsubscribe("ComputerVision");
+            // Unsubscribe from any existing ComputerVision
+            // WebSocket connections.
+            socket.Unsubscribe("ComputerVision");

+            // Use sleep() to pause execution for
-            // Pause execution for three seconds to give Misty time to register and execute the command. await sleep(3000);
+            // three seconds to give Misty time
+            // to register and execute the command. await sleep(3000);

-			// Issue a GET request to the endpoint for the GetLearnedFaces command.
-Use then() to pass the response to a callback function. axios.get("http://" + ip + "/api/beta/faces").then(function (res) {
+            // Issue a GET request to the endpoint
+            // for the GetLearnedFaces command.
+            // Use then() to pass the response
+            // to a callback function.
+			axios.get("http://" + ip + "/api/beta/faces").then(function (res) {
-				// Store the list of known faces in the faceArr variable and print the list to the console. let faceArr = res.data[0].result;
+                // Store the list of known faces in the
+                // faceArr variable and print this list. let faceArr = res.data[0].result;
 				console.log("Learned faces:", faceArr);

                 // Loop through each item in faceArr.
-Compare each item to the value stored in the you variable. for (let i = 0; i < faceArr.length; i++) {
+                // Compare each item to the value stored
+                // in the you variable.
+				for (let i = 0; i < faceArr.length; i++) {
-                    // If a match is found, update the value of onList to true. if (faceArr[i] === you) {
+                    // If a match is found, update
+                    // the value of onList to true. if (faceArr[i] === you) {
 						onList = true;
 					}
 				}

                 // Subscribe to the ComputerVision WebSocket.
-Pass "ComputerVision" for the eventName and msgType parameters.
-Set debounceMs to 200, and pass a callback function named _ComputerVision for the callback parameter.
-There is no need to define event conditions for this data stream; pass null for all other arguments. socket.Subscribe("ComputerVision", "ComputerVision", 200, null, null, null, null, _ComputerVision);
+                // Pass ComputerVision for the eventName and
+                // msgType parameters.
+Set debounceMs to 200
+                // and pass a callback function named _ComputerVision
+                // for the callback parameter.
+Pass null for
+                // all other arguments.
+				socket.Subscribe("ComputerVision", "ComputerVision", 200, null, null, null, null, _ComputerVision);

-				// Use an if...else statement to execute startFaceRecognition() if onList is true, and to execute startFaceTraining if onList is false. if (onList) {
+                // Use an if, else statement to execute
+                // startFaceRecognition() if onList is true
+                // and to execute startFaceTraining if otherwise. if (onList) {
 					console.log("You were found on the list!");
 					startFaceRecognition();